gcardas/cardasStat/README.md

 WARNING! if in the outcome of .libPaths() were more than one path, run the command above for each of them

-    quit the R studio, do not save enviroment open it again
+QUIT the R studio, do not save enviroment
+OPEN it again

 then run the command (in console):